kene111/Web_Based_List/README.md

 - When this is done, activate the application -> python manage.py runserver
 - Go to your web browser(I use Google chrome), create a new incognito page and type in http://127.0.0.1:8000

 Kindly note: For this project I didn't add my secret key but you can generate your own secret key.
-Here are some websites that generate secrete keys for django applications:
+Here are some websites that generate secret keys for django applications:
 - https://djecrety.ir/
 - https://miniwebtool.com/django-secret-key-generator/